patauchi/travel_system/services/system-service/README.md

 ## 📋 Overview

 The System Service is a dedicated microservice responsible for managing **tenant-specific** users, roles, permissions, and settings.
-This service handles all user management operations within each tenant's isolated schema.
+This service handles all user management operations within each tenant's isolated schema using SQLAlchemy models for table creation and management.

 ## 🏗️ Architecture